roheen781/North-by-Northeast-Journeys-main/content/english/rivertrips/_index.md

 ---
-title: "River Trips in Northeast India"
+title: "River Trips in Northeast India | NORTH BY NORTHEAST JOURNEYS"
 date: 2018-07-12T18:19:33+06:00
 bg_image: images/background/rivertrips/riverjourneys in northeast india.jpg
-description : "Cycling holidays across the beautiful northeastern region of India"
+description : "River trips in Northeast India.
+We offer exciting river journeys for the novice to the avid."
 ---

 ## River trips in Northeastern India